A life of Laziness

 Living a life of laziness generally refers to a lifestyle characterized by a lack of motivation, productivity, and engagement in meaningful activities.
 While everyone deserves rest and relaxation, embracing a consistently lazy lifestyle can have negative consequences on various aspects of life, including physical health, mental well-being, relationships, and personal growth.

 Abandoned cultural theaters are unique cultural relics that showcase the grandeur and artistic history of a bygone era.
 These theaters were once vibrant spaces for performing arts, hosting various forms of entertainment like plays, operas, concerts, and dance performances.
 However, due to factors such as changing artistic tastes, economic challenges, or urban development, some theaters have been abandoned and left in a state of neglect.
-Exploring these abandoned theaters can evoke a sense of nostalgia and curiosity about their past glory
+Exploring these abandoned theaters can evoke a sense of nostalgia and curiosity about their past glory.

 end of the show

-One of the most famous abandoned theatres around, happened to be one I’ve had on my bucket list for so many years.
+One of the most famous abandoned theatres around happened to be one I’ve had on my bucket list for so many years.
 Each time we planned, something got in the way.
 It seemed like it wasn’t meant to be.

-On a chilly December day, the moment had arrived.
+On a chilly December day, the moment had finally arrived.
 Adequate preparation is a must for this theater – a descent of about 4 to 5 meters precedes entry.
 And let’s not overlook the towering wall that must be scaled before reaching the theater’s “entrance”.

 The adventure began well before setting foot inside.